ethers-io/ethers-ens/README.md

     --extra            Send extra ether to mask the bid value --salt             The salt to use (otherwise compute; recommended) --secret           Use keccak256(secret) as the salt
-    --nolog            Do not log activity to ens-log.txt
+    --cheap            Use low (but safe) 2.1 GWei gas price --nolog            Do not log activity to ens-log.txt
 ```